Karthikeya108/CarDetection/README.md

 <img src="./output_images/hog_features.jpg" height="600" width="800">

-#### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and extracted the features from the images.
 Then I trained a Support Vector Machine with `rbf` kernal on the data.
 I noticed the performance of the classifier on features extracted for various parameters.
 Finally chose the one with highest classification accuracy.